-L-Carnitine reduces physical and mental fatigue, improves cognitive function in centenarians
+L-Carnitine reduces physical and mental fatigue and also improves cognitive function in centenarians.

 A report published in the December 2007 issue of the American Journal of Clinical Nutrition described the results of a study conducted by Italian researchers which found a positive effect for L-carnitine (levocarnitine) on energy levels and cognitive function in individuals 100 years of age and older.

 The age-related decline in L-carnitine, which plays a role in cellular energy metabolism, could be involved in the fatigue experienced by many older individuals.

 Twenty-four men and forty-six women aged 100 to 106 who reported experiencing fatigue after even slight physical activity were randomized to receive 2 grams of L-carnitine per day or a placebo for six months.

 Physical examinations at the beginning and end of the treatment period determined the participants' Body Mass Index (BMI), total fat mass, and muscle mass.

 Blood samples were drawn monthly and analyzed for cholesterol, carnitine levels, and other factors.

 Mental and physical fatigue were scored and cognitive function was evaluated before and after the treatment period.

 Physical activity was assessed each week with a six-minute walking test.